w3f/polkadot-wiki/docs/build-parachains-rococo.md

 > Tip: to check what your validator nodes are doing on the network so far, you can look for:
 > `✍️ Starting parachain attestation session (parent: 0xe482…3e12) with active duty LocalDuty { validation: Relay, index: 0 `
 > in your terminal.
-In this case, this validator node is working on the Relay chain.
+In this case, this validator node is working on the Relay Chain.

 Note that for `--port` and `--ws-port` you need to set to different values than your validator nodes.
 Also take note that for creating more parachains, you'd need to change the value of the